 Growing wealth starts with saving money.
 The more money you save, the more you have to invest.
 And the earlier you invest, the more you accelerate the rate of compound interest, and by extension, the growth of your money.

 Consider the example of two friends, Jack and Jill below.

+Not so.
 Jack’s investing headstart more than offset Jill’s greater total contribution, boosted by his compound interest earned over 30 years.
 So, don’t wait to invest.
 Start now.

 #2.
 Don’t put all your eggs in one basket

 Diversifying your portfolio across asset classes, sectors and geographies is key to optimising risk-adjusted returns.
 Investing in a diversified portfolio helps you to spread out your investment risk because your portfolio assets don’t correlate with each other.
 This means that they tend to react differently to the same economic event (like a recession) and their performance differs from each other.
 When some of your assets perform poorly, others can bring profit.

 One of the most common mistakes investors make is holding the majority of their portfolio in one or a few individual stocks.
 This exposes them to significant concentration risk.
 Think about Hyflux and the many investors who put their life savings into the company.
 Should a particular stock underperform, your portfolio can lose a large percentage of its value in just a short period of time.

 A balanced, diversified investment mix like what Syfe’s global ETF portfolios offer can help investors build long-term wealth.
 Beyond stocks, bonds, and commodities, real estate is another valuable addition to further diversify your portfolio.
 The Syfe REIT+ portfolio holds more than a dozen quality Singapore REITs within one portfolio.
 It tracks the SGX’s i-Edge S-REIT Leaders index, which measures the performance of the 20 largest REITs in Singapore.